bpops/timeslide/README.md

 We recommend you then comporess the `.app` file into a zip file before sharing via file-sharing services, e.g., [iCloud](https://www.icloud.com) or [DropBox](https://www.dropbox.com).

-## Running the Bundled MacOS App
+## Running the Bundled macOS App

-Please note that distributing the application to others will require that they enable unidentified developer apps to run on any somewhat recent version of MacOS.
+Please note that distributing the application to others will require that they enable unidentified developer apps to run on any somewhat recent version of macOS.
 This can be done by providing those users with the following instructions.

 1. Press `⌘` + `SPACEBAR`.
 2. Type `term`.
 When the Terminal.app shows, click it (or hit `ENTER`).